VOlni/blog/_posts/2018-2-23-redis-conection.md

 ---
 layout: post
-title: Redis clients "lock", for distributed calculations.
+title: Locking Redis clients for distributed calculations.
 ---

 Sometimes we could miss something small but quite powerful and useful in some project.